Our health projects offers a wonderful opportunity for volunteers to become familiar with the challenges and health issues of developing countries.

 Work in a busy children's ward in a hospital helping the paediatric medical team treat sick young babies and children from the local community.

-Join a nutritionist team working hard to fight malnutrition and food deficiencies in the most deprived parts of the community.
+Join a nutrition program working with nutrition teams and in the community hard to fight malnutrition and deficiencies in the most deprived parts of the community.